epicalekspwner/BigScaleAnalytics2021/README.md

 | `**GC (1) + GC (2)**`  |param: (1): A2,B1,C1 & (2): A1,B2,C2|`None`|Accuracy:  51.5% (base (2)) & 52.8% (base (1))|
 | `**GC (1) + RA (3)**`  |param: `None`|`None`|Accuracy: 44%|

+**Cognates problem**:

+We created a list of potential cognates from an initial list of 450k english words.
+We retrieved all the words with the following suffixes:

+- tion
+- able
+- ate
+- e
+- c
+- y
+- ary
+- or
+- a
+- ish
+- ed
+- k
+- t

+We ended up with 14k words

+Then we used the package deep_translator (GoogleTranslator) in order to translate the list.
+We ended up with two columns on with the english traduction and one in french.

+After we stemmed the two columns in order to get the roots of the elements.
+After we explored several alternatives (on how to interate the element into our models).

+The alternatives are the following:
+- (1) Create a columns with the number of cognate present in a sentence
+- Explore the similarity of the two roots using (2) spacy similarity, (3) SequenceMatcher package and finally using (4) Levenshtein distance

+The alternatives kept (better results) is the (1).

 ### Sources